jgosmann/btdt/doc/src/install.md

 However, you will have to mount the directories with the cache and the files to cache into the container.
 This can be done with the [`--mount` or `--volume` option](https://docs.docker.com/engine/storage/volumes/#syntax).

+The images use Semantic Versioning tags.
+For example, `jgosmann/btdt:0.1` refers to the latest `v0.1.x` image.

 ## Build from source using Rust

 If you have Rust installed, you can build `btdt` from source using `cargo`: